EBBerens/Neoplastic-immune-mimicry-potentiates-breast-tumor-progression/README.md

 ### **Recommended R Script Order** ###

 If reproducing the entire analysis, I recommend executing the R scripts in the order shown below.
-Keys points are that: (1) the reduction mammoplasty reference must be generated for inferCNV to run properly on breast tumor datasets and (2) analyses with all breast tumors cannot proceed until the main immune mimicry analysis has been completed.
+Keys points are that: (1) the reduction mammoplasty reference must be generated for inferCNV to run properly on breast tumor datasets and (2) scripts involving all breast tumors cannot proceed until the main immune mimicry analysis has been completed.
+Each dataset is represented by a folder on this repository containing its R scripts.

 ##### **Preprocess Breast Tumors and Extract Epithelial Cells** #####
 <pre>